 Transfer Requirements

-The two most important components of your transfer application to Cornell Engineering are the content and rigor of your college-level classes and your performance in those classes.
+The most important components of your transfer application to Cornell Engineering are the content and rigor of your college-level classes, and your performance in those classes.
 These are critical to ensure a smooth transition into our programs at the sophomore or junior level.

 External Transfer Credit Guidelines*